Do different kinds of photon-pair sources have the same indistinguishability in quantum silicon photonics?: Introduction

 Here, we aim at comparing probabilistic degenerate photon-pair sources made of microring resonators or waveguides.
 In order to make a fair comparison, we used sources integrated in the same SiPIC.
 By using microring resonators coupled to waveguides that form the arms of an MZI, we measure the on-chip HOM interference to assess the quality of the generated photon pairs.
 Microring resonators can be thermally tuned in or out of resonance with the pump wavelengths, to turn on and off the microring-based photon sources, respectively.
 In this way, we can directly compare the on-chip interference of the degenerate photon pairs from the microrings with respect to the one from the waveguides.
+Our configuration, composed of the degenerate SFWM with two sources put in parallel inside an MZI, allows us to have a configuration not limited by the purity but by the indistinguishability of the sources.

 The paper is organized in this way.
-In section \ref{sec:exp_setup} we describe the fabricated devices and the used experimental set-ups.
+In section \ref{sec:exp_setup} we describe the fabricated devices and the used experimental setups.
 Section \ref{sec:nonlin} reports the measurement results for the photon-pair sources.
 Section \ref{sec:pair} shows the results of quantum interference experiments for waveguide-based sources.
 In section \ref{sec:ring}, the results of quantum interference experiments on waveguide- and microring-resonator-based photon-pair sources in the same integrated photonic circuit are presented.
-Section \ref{sec:disc} is about a discussion of the characteristic parameters for the different types of photon-pair sources by using both experimental data and theoretical simulations.
+Section \ref{sec:disc} is about a discussion of the characteristic parameters for the different types of photon-pair sources by using both experimental data and simulations.
 Section \ref{sec:conc} aims at making a final statement about the main results of this paper.
 Finally, the Appendix details the theoretical analysis and the numerical calculations.